 “Very informative sessions, I liked being able to hear what other professionals like me find that works.” – Cassina Sanders, Cabrini Connections

-One of our key events each year since 1993, our conference is designed for nonprofit communicators: volunteers and staff who are responsible for telling their group’s story, through the news media or other channels.
-We bring them together with journalists looking for stories ‘off the beaten path’ and invite these sets of people to join in a dialogue on how to produce news that matters.
+One of the Workshop’s key events each year since 1993, our conference is designed for nonprofit communicators: volunteers and staff who are responsible for telling their group’s story through the news media or other channels.
+We bring them together with journalists looking for stories ‘off the beaten path’ and invite them to join in a dialogue on how to produce news that matters.

 “Well-organized conference.
 Speaker has great passion & energy and used lots of great examples.” – Rachel Dziallo, Erie Family Health